 All NewsThe difference is not the data — it is how the data is connected.
 The same inputs can produce very different conclusions, depending on how they are structured.

-High margins look impressive.
-They don’t guarantee durability.
-Margins can peak before the business does.
+High margins don’t guarantee durability.
 What matters is whether strength holds and not whether it spikes.

 The stock is cheap.
-Downside is limited.
 This is a value opportunity.

-Cheap is not the same as mispriced.
-Low multiples often signal pressure beneath the surface.
-Value appears when the business stabilizes and not when the stock looks discounted.
+Value only appears when the business stabilizes and not when the stock looks discounted.

-Each of the questions below comes from a recurring pattern created by how revenue, margins, cash flow, debt, and capital allocation interact inside a business.
+Revenue, margins, cash flow, debt, and capital allocation consitently interact inside a business.

 → Learn how to detect financial patterns